-In terms of the product itself, Nuzest is the best vegan protein powder I’ve tried.
+In terms of the product itself, Nuzest is the best overall vegan protein shake I’ve tried.
 The only issue is that it’s also the most expensive one (although they do frequently offer coupons).

-- The pea protein is sourced from Europe, unlike China where most other companies get theirs
+- The pea protein is sourced from Europe, not China, which is where most other companies source from

 - It’s sweetened with thaumatin, a natural sweetener with a much better taste than stevia in my opinion.
 It’s one of your few options if you’d like to avoid stevia

-- It’s about as good as a vegan protein shake can taste, and it does so without adding a ton of sugar or filler ingredients
+- It tastes about as good as a vegan protein shake can taste, and it does so without adding a ton of sugar or filler ingredients

 Overall, Nuzest is a really good option if product quality is your biggest concern.
-But if cost is a factor, as it usually is, you can get more value from other options.
+But if cost is a factor, you can get more value from other options.

 Per serving: 120 calories | 25g protein | 2g carbs (0g sugar, <1g fiber)